ozanoguz/fgt-oci-hol/docs/section-4-oci-advanced-routing.md

 Before continuing, confirm that:

-- The DRG exists.
+- The DRG has been created.
-- FortiGate hub VCN is attached to the DRG.
+- FortiGate VCN is attached to the DRG.
 - Spoke1 VCN is attached to the DRG.
 - Spoke2 VCN is attached to the DRG.
+- Spoke subnet route tables point to the DRG.
+- FortiGate trust subnet routing is configured.
-- DRG route tables are configured.
+- DRG route tables are created and associated with the correct VCN attachments.
 - Import route distributions are configured.
-- Hub VCN ingress routing points inspected traffic to the FortiGate floating private IP.
+- Hub VCN ingress route table points traffic to the FortiGate floating private IP.